jinjilynn/dva-react-hook/README.md

 If you are obsessed with writing classes and have no other state management tools, I provide the connect decorator.
 The connect decorator receives two arguments, the first is required and the second is optional.
-The first argument is as same as  useModel's argument The second argument is as same as useDispatch's argument In your class component,you will have three new props: hookState、setHookState、dispatch
+The first argument is as same as  useModel's.
+The second argument is as same as useDispatch's.
+In your class component,you will have three new props: hookState、setHookState、dispatch.

 ```javascript
 import { connect } from 'dva-react-hook';